FrostyX/frostyx.github.io/_drafts/dockerized-copr.md

     supervisorctl stop httpd
     python /opt/copr/frontend/coprs_frontend/manage.py runserver -p 80 -h 0.0.0.0

-to stop the service from pre-installed package and run a built-in server from live code.
+to stop the service from a pre-installed package and run a built-in server from live code.
 It allows us to try uncommitted changes (_duh_) or use tools like `ipdb`.

-Alternatively, for distgit we can use
+Alternatively, for distgit, we can use

     supervisorctl stop copr-dist-git
     PYTHONPATH=/opt/copr/dist-git /opt/copr/dist-git/run/importer_runner.py